alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 <input type="color" />
 ```

 Some functionality doesn't exist in an HTML document.
-We have to make it work by creating a hierarchy of elements, styling those elements, and applying JavaScript to thos elements.
+We have to make it work by creating a hierarchy of elements, styling those elements, and applying JavaScript to those elements.

 For an example think about the carousel in BootStrap.
 The markup looks like this: